AraKhachatryan/GraphAlgo/README.md

 ```

  **Connectivity algorithm:** </br>
  The connectivity algorithm is implemented in connectivity.hpp and connectivity.cpp files.
 The initial is connected.
-In order to demonstrate conectivity algorithm in main.cpp file from initial graph removed vertex 7 and edge (6, 11) with g.remove_vertex(7) and g.remove_edge(6, 11) methods respectively.
+In order to demonstrate connectivity algorithm in main.cpp file from initial graph removed vertex 7 and edge (6, 11) with g.remove_vertex(7) and g.remove_edge(6, 11) methods respectively.
 Now we have two separate disjoint subgraphs.
 The connectivity algorithm tests for connectivity condition and print out in terminal disjoint subgraphs of graph.

  <img align="right" width="540" height="100%" src="https://github.com/AraKhachatryan/Graph-Algorithms/blob/master/img/Graph_Connectivity.jpg">